snowdej/ASOS_dsf2020/README.md

 The server checks for new models every 15 seconds

+look at notebooks\models\models.config to see how versions work

+look at buildfiles\docker-compose.yml to see how the model file is used in docker startup

 The last few cells on the notebook show how to access the latest version, a named version or a version number